MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 6. [Verify the data upload to Azure](https://docs.microsoft.com/azure/databox/data-box-deploy-picked-up#verify-data-upload-to-azure).

-## Migrating your data to SharePoint using SPMT
+## Migrating your data to SharePoint Online using SPMT

-After you receive confirmation from the Azure data team that your data copy has completed, you can now proceed to migrate your data to SharePoint.
+After you receive confirmation from the Azure data team that your data copy has completed, you can now proceed to migrate your data to SharePoint Online.
 For best performance and connectivity, we recommend that you create an Azure Virtual Machine (VM).

 1. Sign into the Azure portal, and then create a virtual machine.
 To learn how, see  [Quickstart: Create Windows virtual machine in the Azure portal](/azure/virtual-machines/windows/quick-create-portal).